antonfirsov/docs/2018/08-Aug/desktop-api-analyzer/desktop-api-analyzer.md

 ![Screenshot showing Portability Analyzer UI](UI.jpg)

 Running the tool will do two things:
-* Generate an Excel spreadsheet that will report the level of compatibility that your project has with .NET Core 3.0, including the specific APIs that are needed.
+1. Generate an Excel spreadsheet that will report the level of compatibility that your project has with .NET Core 3.0, including the specific APIs that are currently unsupported.
-* Send this same data to the .NET team at Microsoft so that we can determine which APIs are needed by the most people.
+2. Send this same data to the .NET team at Microsoft so that we can determine which APIs are needed by the most people.

 The data we are collecting is the same as what is in the spreadsheet.
 None of your source code or binaries will be sent from your machine to Microsoft.